seantauber/seantauber/README.md

 - [567-labs/instructor](https://github.com/567-labs/instructor) - Structured outputs for LLMs.
 - [daveebbelaar/ai-cookbook](https://github.com/daveebbelaar/ai-cookbook) - Examples and tutorials to help developers build AI systems.
 - [google/langextract](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
-- [VoltAgent/awesome-claude-skills](https://github.com/VoltAgent/awesome-claude-skills) - The awesome collection of Claude Skills and resources.

 ## How to Implement This Landing Page On Your Own GitHub